 - You have to buy bus tickets before boarding at a tabaccheria or newsstand – they’re not sold on the buses and the fines for riding without a ticket can be steep.

 - While credit cards are widely accepted, some smaller shops, markets and cab drivers still operate on a cash-only basis, so have some in your wallet.

 Look, I’ll be honest: You can’t do Florence in one day.
 Many have tried and probably left feeling underwhelmed.

 In this city filled with world-class museums, galleries, churches, and palaces, you should take two or three days as a minimum.

 Best Time to Visit

 The best time to visit Florence is between May and September when warmer weather sets in and the city comes alive with art festivals, open-air dining and a vibrant atmosphere.

 Four Seasons Hotel Firenze

-Here you have quite the pick of lofty rooms that showcase the finest in styling and decor.
+A lavish and extravagant property where opulence and tradition meet, the Four Seasons Hotel Firenze has no equal.
+Take your pick of lofty rooms that showcase the finest in styling and decor.
 And when you want to unwind, the gardens here are something magical.